Bonvi: Biography

-Bonvicini was born either in Parma or Modena, in the Emilia Romagna region of Northern Italy.
+Bonvicini was born either in Parma or in Modena, in the Emilia-Romagna region of Northern Italy.
 The correct site is unknown, as his mother registered him in both places to obtain twice the amount of war-rationing food stamps.
 The author hinted at this fact in one of his Sturmtruppen comic books, where he usually hid autobiographical notes inside the dark humour of the books.

 After a brief experience in advertising work, he made his debut in the comics world in 1968 for the newspaper Paese Sera with his most famous strip Sturmtruppen.
 Sturmtruppen was later translated in numerous countries outside Italy.
 While politically left-aligned and a pacifist, Bonvi was fascinated by war, and had served in the tank corps in postwar Italy.
 He also had an encyclopedic knowledge of the Wehrmacht's uniforms, weapons and equipment, which he faithfully recreated in his cartoonish universe.
 Each weapon and vehicle appearing in the strip is real; uniforms are also faithfully depicted apart from some simplifications.
 Sturmtruppen, however, was not only a satire of military life and Nazism, but also a true, endless wellspring of comical and surreal situations.

 Bonvicini was one of the first Italian cartoonists to use the horizontal format typical of United States' strips.

 Sturmtruppen strips were published periodically until Bonvi's death, with the exception of a pause in the 1970s, in which he left Italy for a long trip to Africa.
-In 1967 he played Derek Flit, a parody of Derek Flint in Come rubammo la bomba atomica an Italian spy comedy movie shot in Egypt.
+In 1967 he played Derek Flit, a parody of Derek Flint in How We Stole the Atomic Bomb an Italian spy comedy movie shot in Egypt.

 Bonvicini was a friend of another famous Bolognese citizen, the writer and singer Francesco Guccini.
 As a duo, they produced a science fiction series called Storie dello spazio profondo (Stories from Deep Space) (1972), whose main protagonist has Bonvi's features.

 In 1969 he also created Cattivik, another surreal strip parodying the anti-hero Diabolik.
 The series was to be continued with success by his pupil Guido Silvestri, better known as Silver and, later, by other cartoonists.
 Bonvi's second-best known character was created in 1971, in collaboration with writer and TV director Guido De Maria: Nick Carter, a refreshing humour series featuring a trio of detectives (series' namesake Nick Carter aided by massive and naive Patsy and proverb-quoting chinaman Ten) working in the New York of 1910s.
 Nick Carter appeared also in TV in the 1970s.

 In this decade Bonvi created an adult science fiction series, Cronache del dopobomba ("After the Bomb Chronicles"), featuring a grotesque post-apocalyptic world, as well as the fictional detective Milo Marat (for the French market, with Mario Gomboli), and his most serious comic book, L'uomo di Tsushima ("The Man of Tsushima").
 For the latter's protagonist Bonvi used again his face as that of the US author Jack London, one of his favourite writers.
 In 1973 Bonvicini was named Best European Cartoonist receiving the Prix Saint-Michel.